Homosexuality in Mexico: The Dance of the Forty-One

-A rumour, neither confirmed nor denied, soon emerged, claiming that there were in reality 42 participants, with the forty-second being Ignacio de la Torre, Porfirio Díaz's son-in-law, who was allowed to escape.
+A rumor, neither confirmed nor denied, soon emerged, claiming that there were in reality 42 participants, with the 42nd being Ignacio de la Torre, Porfirio Díaz's son-in-law, who was allowed to escape.
 Although the raid was illegal and completely arbitrary, the 41 were convicted and conscripted into the army and sent to Yucatán where the Caste War was still being fought:

 The derelicts, petty thieves, and crossdressers sent to Yucatán are not in the battalions of the Army fighting against the Maya Indians, but have been assigned to public works in the towns retaken from the common enemy of civilization.